Freedom of Speech (to lie) — Freedom of Religion (to perpetuate a lie) — Freedom of the Press (to publish a lie)

 Publication of Individual Personal Information.
 Each person’s individual information, of any event concerning that person in the past, of any event about that person occurring in the present, or of any event in which the person shall participate in the future, shall be protected from publication in any media source, including the Internet, unless that person, of that person’s free will and choice, or by Court order in protection of the public interest, grants permission to the access and publication of such information.

 Database of Personal Information for Law Enforcement.
-Law enforcement agencies shall be restricted in the publication of a person’s personal information to a database specifically designed for the protection of the people of this Republic and this Constitution.
+The Federal Law Enforcement Agency, in conjunction with the Courts, shall be restricted and limited in the publication of a person’s personal information to a database specifically designed for the protection of the people of this Republic and this Constitution.

 Section 7 – Right of Belief, Expression, and the Media